yegor256/blog/_drafts/empty.md

 }
 {% endhighlight %}

-Unfortunately, it is a very common habit, to use empty lines to separate blocks of code.
-Moreover, very often I see empty blocks of two or even three lines, which are playing this evil role of a separator of concerns.
+Unfortunately, using empty lines to separate blocks of code is a very common habit.
+Moreover, very often I see empty blocks of two or even three lines, which are all playing this evil role of a separator of concerns.

-Needless to say that a properly designed class must have just a few public methods and a properly designed method must have up to ten instructions (accoding to Bob Martin).
+Needless to say, a properly designed class must have just a few public methods and a properly designed method must have up to ten instructions (according to Bob Martin).
 Empty lines inside methods encourage us to break this awesome rule and turn them into multi-page poems.

 Of course, it's easier to just click `enter` a few times and continue to code right in the same method, instead of thinking and refactoring first.
-This laziness will eventually lead to the code that is hardly maintainable at all.
+This laziness will eventually lead to code that is hardly maintainable at all.

-To prevent this from happening in your projects, stop using empty lines inside methods at all.
+To prevent this from happening in your projects, stop using empty lines inside methods, completely.
 Ideally, prohibit them in your automated build.
 In [qulice.com]({% pst 2014/aug/2014-08-13-strict-code-quality-control %}),
 a static analysis tool we're using in all Java projects, we created a custom Checkstyle check that prohibits empty lines in every